History of Shields Marina

-Myrtle & Curtis’s small mom and pop operation in FL grew and their two sons Chuck and Benny also worked in the marina.
+Myrtle and Curtis’s small mom-and-pop operation in FL grew and their two sons Chuck and Benny also worked in the marina.
 This operation was named Shields & Sons Marina.
 It was incorporated in 1968 and became Shields Marina as it is presently named today.

 Over the next 10-15 years, Chuck was able to buy back most of the land he needed for his vision and dream to become a reality.
 This was accomplished by paying himself very little and putting the profits of the marina into land purchases.
 During this time, Pam also did all the bookkeeping in order to save money that would have gone to hiring someone to do this.
 Except for his college years, the time he served in the United States Army and a brief stint working for his uncle at Ajax Construction Company in Tallahassee, the marina has been Chuck’s life and his love.

-At this time, 2009, the marina is owned primarily by Pamela G. & Charles C. Shields (Pam & Chuck) but Brett Shields owns considerable marina stock and will be the primary stock holder in the not-too-distant future.
+At this time, 2009, the marina is owned primarily by Pamela G. and Charles C. Shields (Pam and Chuck) but Brett Shields owns considerable marina stock and will be the primary stock holder in the not-too-distant future.
 Brett currently serves as vice president of the corporation and with his mother and father comprises the Board of Directors.

 Our current project, which is a major one, is the remodeling of the covered boat storage basin.
 Time has taken its toll on the both the seawall and existing structure but we are working hard to bringing this project to fruition.